jamestwilkinson/jamestwilkinson/README.md

 👋 Hi, I’m James

 I’m a freelancer with over 15 years of experience building, automating, and optimising financial data systems for insurance and enterprise clients.
-My background spans technical business analysis, building ETL pipelines, data modelling, creating analytics, and Python automation, with a particular focus on Python, IBM TM1 / Planning Analytics, Microsoft data wharehousing products and Tableau.
+My background spans technical business analysis, building ETL pipelines, data modelling, creating analytics, and Python automation, with a particular focus on Python, IBM TM1 / Planning Analytics, Microsoft data warehousing products and Tableau.

 🚀 What I Do
 I am focussed on advancing my career with Python and looking to pick up projects in analytics, ETL and automation, building on my experience in insurance and financial services.